jeonglab/SICLEN/README.md

 clustering$fgenes      # potential feature genes that are employed to construc the ensemble similarity network
 ```

+In order to verify the clustering results, please take a look at `clustering$clusterid `.
+It provides the numeric ID for derived single-cell clustering results.
 Finally, to verify the clustering results, we can obtain the low-dimensional visualize of single-cell clustering results through t-SNE.
 In this example, we will use the R packages ggplot2 and Rtnse.
-Please refere to the following sample code:
+Please refer to the following sample code:

 ```
 # load required packages